Go to the Nature Institute’s home page

 If you want to have a fruitful conversation with someone, the two of you must meet upon some sort of common ground.
 For if you see things in such fundamentally different ways that every assertion from one side is met by a refusal to accept it on the other side, then there is not much reason to talk.
 If, on the other hand, the two of you are so close in thought and assumption that you mean the same thing with your words and can work with precisely the same set of facts, then the role of conversation is also limited.
 All you need to do is to order the facts in such a way as to prove your case to the other person.
 Nothing really new will arise, because your proof was already implicit in your mutually accepted understanding of things.

 But there is a potentially productive middle ground where enough is shared to make conversation possible, and enough is not shared to raise the hope of genuinely new insight.
-In this case the challenge is to hear the other person’s words and facts with new ears.
-We can most easily open ourselves to this possibility if we have managed somehow to get outside our culture’s “common sense”, much as we today are able to challenge, or even laugh at, the received and unquestioned wisdom of previous historical eras.
-Managing to see our own culture in such a foreign light, however, can be an almost impossible task.
+In this case the challenge is to be non-defensive and to hear the other person’s words and facts with receptive ears.
+We can most easily achieve this if we have managed somehow to get outside our own culture’s “common sense”, much as we today are able to challenge, or even laugh at, the unquestioned wisdom of previous historical eras.
+Managing to see our culture in such a foreign light, however, can be an almost impossible task.
 But even a small effort in that direction can be life-changing — like being let out of a prison you hadn’t realized you were in.

 I do not expect my efforts here to be adequate.
 But I do hope they may be of some use to those sympathetic readers seeking a new vantage point upon biology — one that, even if at first it presents an unfamiliar and perplexing landscape, at least does not require us to deny the living experience of all creatures, including ourselves.